Arnuu/HPMOR_crawler/README.md

                         An integer to indicate the first chapter that shall be crawled.
   -e END_CHAPTER, --end_chapter END_CHAPTER
                         An integer to indicate the last chapter that shall be crawled.
+  -t, --dump-as-txt     If this flag is set, the text is saved as a .txt file instead of a json file.
 ```